-This demonstration in honour of the centenary of Burns came off at Caratairs with great defail, notwithstanding the indemency of the weather, which blew a perfect hurricane of wind and sleet.
-The gramary at the end of the village was ustaiefully decorated with evergreens for the oceasion, and was filled to overflowing.
-The programme was a selection of Burns principal songs, recomposed in honour of Burns for the occasion was received with reapturous applause.
-Mr Montteith of Caratairs House very generously gave a holiday to all those employed on the estate, so that they might have an opportunity of celebrating the centenary.
-DENNY THE inhabitants of this town celebrated the centenary by a "Grand Social Festival," in the Odd Fellows' Hall, on Tuesday evening.
+THE inhabitants of this town celebrated the centenary by a "Grand Social Festival," in the Odd Fellows' Hall, on Tuesday evening.
 About 280 people were present.
 The hall was artistically decorated, and festooned with flowers and evergreens of the most beautiful description.
-During the assembling of the company, an efficient Quadrille Band was in attendance, and discoursed several appropriate airs.
-The chair was occupied by the Rev. Alexander Falconer, minister of the parish; and among others present were the Rev. James Stevenson, Demylombead; Dr Cuthill, Denny; James Cousland, Esq., banker, Denny; Dr. Craig; Thos.
-Gray, Esq., of Stenowycod; Robert Benney, Esq., of Underwood; John Gray, Esq., of Hall, &c.
-The Chairman delivered an admirable address on Burns.
+During the assembling of the company, an efficient Quadrille Band was in attendance, and discoursed several appropriate aim.
+The chair was occupied by the lev.
+Alexander Falconer, minister of the parish; and among others present were the Rev. James Stevenson, Deimylonsheaf; Dec Orthill, Desarry, James Countain, Esq., bather, Damy, Di-Der Orthill, Desarry, James Countain, Esq., bather, Damy, Diof Underwood; John Gray, Esq., of Hall, &c.
+The Chairman delivered as admirable address on Burns.
 FALKIRK.

 THE centenary was celebrated by a dinner in the Red Lion Hotel, and a popular entertainment, got up under the auspices of the working classes, in the Independent Chapel, Bank Street.
 At the former Provost Kier presided, the vice-chairs being filled by Bailie Adam and ex-Bailie Wyse.
 The Provost, in a telling speech, proposed the "Immortal Memory of Burns," which was enthusiastically received.
 "The Surviving Relations of Burns" was proposed by the Chairman, coupled with the health of Mr Begg, of Kinneil Ironworks, who acknowledged the toast.
 By order of the Provost and Magistrates, the town's bells rung a merry peal during dinner, and the band of Falkirk Ironworks, placed in an apartment adjoining the dining-room, gave an appropriate selection of airs during the evening.
 The working men's festival was presided over by Mr W. C. Hepburn of the Falkirk Herald.
-Miss Aitken, of the Theatre Royal, Glasgow; Miss Marian Smith, from the Glasgow Concerts: Mr Julian Adams, the celebrated pianist; and Messrs Rennie and Weir, local vocalists, were engaged.
+Miss Aitken, of the Theatre Royal, Glasgow: Miss Marian Smith, from the Glasgow Concerts: Mr Julian Adams, the celebrated pianist; and Messrs Rennie and Weir, local vocalists, were engaged.
 Miss Aitken's reading of "The Cottar's Saturday Night," "To Mary in Heaven," "Scots wha hae," and the "Mountain Daisie," was greatly admired.
-The Cairndow hand was present, and performed a number of pieces during the night.
+The Cairndow band was present, and performed a number of pieces during the night.
 In the course of the evening the Chairman delivered a short lecture on Burns, which was well received.
 The prizes offered by Provost Kier and the committee of the festival for the best two poems on Burns were gained by Mr James Law, mason, Grahamstown.
 The day was observed as a holiday in the town, and in addition to the demonstrations noticed above, other dinners, balls, &c., were held in various places throughout the town.
 LINLITHGOW.